artemkv/journey3-react-native-sdk/README.md

 __Example, bad:__ 'user_12345_bought_item_34556'

-As we don't track any personally personally identifiable data, and make our best effort to render the stored data anonymous, we judge that the data collected by the library does not fall within the scope of the GDPR.
+As we don't track any personally personally identifiable data, and make our best effort to render the stored data anonymous, we judge that the data collected by the connector does not fall within the scope of the GDPR.
 This means you don't need to ask for the user opt-in.

 That is, unless you abuse the API and use event or stage names that break the anonymity.

 This assumption might also break due to some specific circumstances related to your app nature and purpose that we cannot predict.

-__This is why we encourage you to review the terms of GDPR law and make your own final decision whether to enable the library with or without opt-in, and whether to mention the data collected in your privacy policy.__
+__This is why we encourage you to review the terms of GDPR law and make your own final decision whether to enable the connector with or without opt-in, and whether to mention the data collected in your privacy policy.__